 - Light to alert you to when the generator is ready to start

-- LED control panel to monitor fuel level, power output, runtime, and voltage output
+- LED control panel to monitor fuel level, power equipment output, runtime, and voltage output

 - Control panel also allows you to monitor the lifetime hours of your generator